-- 2. The Permittee must collect 24-hour composite effluent samples for toxicity testing.
+- 2. The Permittee must collect 24-hour composite samples of effluent at the IPS for toxicity testing.
 The Permittee must cool the samples to 0 6 degrees Celsius during collection and send them to the lab immediately upon completion.
 The lab must begin the toxicity testing as soon as possible but no later than 36 hours after sampling was completed. - 3.
 The laboratory must conduct water quality measurements on all samples and test solutions for toxicity testing, as specified in the most recent version of Ecology Publication No. WQ-R-95-80, Laboratory Guidance and Whole Effluent Toxicity Test Review Criteria. - 4.
-All toxicity tests must meet quality assurance criteria and test conditions specified in the most recent versions of the EPA methods listed in Section C and the Ecology Publication No. WQ-R-95-80, Laboratory Guidance and Whole Effluent Toxicity Test Review Criteria.
+All toxicity tests must meet quality assurance criteria and test conditions specified in the most recent versions of the EPA methods listed in Subsection C and the Ecology Publication No. WQ-R-95-80, Laboratory Guidance and Whole Effluent Toxicity Test Review Criteria.
 If Ecology determines any test results to be invalid or anomalous, the Permittee must repeat the testing with freshly collected effluent. - 5.
-The laboratory must use control water and dilution water meeting the requirements of the EPA methods listed in Subsection C or pristine natural water of sufficient quality for good control performance. - 6.
-The Permittee must collect effluent samples for whole effluent toxicity testing just prior to the chlorination step in the treatment process. - 7.
+The laboratory must use control water and dilution water meeting the requirements of the EPA methods listed in Section A or pristine natural water of sufficient quality for good control performance. - 6.
+The Permittee must conduct whole effluent toxicity tests on an unmodified sample of final effluent. - 7.
 The Permittee may choose to conduct a full dilution series test during compliance testing in order to determine dose response.
 In this case, the series must have a minimum of five effluent concentrations and a control.
-The series of concentrations must include the CCEC and the ACEC.
-The CCEC and the ACEC may either substitute for the effluent concentrations that are closest to them in the dilution series or be extra effluent concentrations.
-The CCEC equals 0.44% effluent.
-The ACEC equals 0.54% effluent. - 8.
-All whole effluent toxicity tests that involve hypothesis testing must comply with the chronic statistical power standard of 39% as defined in WAC 173-205-020.
+The series of concentrations must include the acute critical effluent concentration (ACEC).
+The ACEC equals 0.87% effluent. - 8.
+All whole effluent toxicity tests, effluent screening tests, and rapid screening tests that involve hypothesis testing must comply with the acute statistical power standard of 29% as defined in WAC 173-205-020.
 If the test does not meet the power standard, the Permittee must repeat the test on a fresh sample with an increased number of replicates to increase the power.